-Ransomware would not be possible without the existence of cryptocurrency.
 While some cryptocurrencies, such as Bitcoin, can be traced to an extent, others, such as Monero, offer additional anonymity features, making them nearly impossible to trace.
-Organizations must understand the role of cryptocurrencies in ransomware and may even choose to acquire Bitcoin as part of their recovery strategy.
+Organizations must understand the role of cryptocurrencies in ransomware, and may even choose to acquire Bitcoin as part of their recovery strategy.
+While many victims pay ransoms, the number of victims that pay is declining.